Noa123715/surgical-data-app/README.md

     npm install
     ```

-2. Make sure your server and client project is running...
+- Make sure your server and client project is running...

-3.
+- Run the test:
     ```bash
     npx playwright test --grep "[ change it with the file's name ]"
     ```